Kogeer/posts_kube/README.md

-This project created for testing purposes.
+This project created for learning purposes.

 Requirements:
 - Docker